ibrolive/cloud-devops/README.md

 - Using the above Jenkins instance, the script then sets up an initial seed job which sets up 3 pipelines including a IaC pipeline, as well as a frontend and backend CICD pipeline
 - Using the above IaC pipeline, the script then uses terraform to provision an AWS ECS load-balanced and monitored infrastructure to run the application
 - The above IaC pipeline also contains a clean up pipeline to destroy the application infrastructure provisioned above
-- The above CICD pipeline checks out [application code](https://github.com/ibrolive/react-and-spring-data-rest) from an external repository, builds and tests the application, pushes the application docker image to dockerhub and deploys the application to AWS ECS
+- The above CICD pipeline checks out [application code](https://github.com/ibrolive/react-and-spring-data-rest) from an external repository, builds and tests the application, pushes the application docker image to dockerhub and deploys the application to AWS ECS.
+The application itself is a react/springboot application which connects to a mysql database deployed in aws in place of the h2 in-memory database.
 - The project takes advantage of AWS cloud native logging and monitoring such as CloudWatch.